Online Sports Betting in Argentina 2022

 Throughout the years, unlike many countries around the world, Argentina has generally exhibited a passive and welcoming approach to gambling activity.

 In the mid 1900’s, the number of racecourses began to expand as the sport gained increasing popularity.
 In 1979, a totalizer gambling system was implemented, and combined with the option to bet off course at lottery establishments and over the telephone, the avenues from which citizens could strike a bet were vast.

-The Lotería Nacional Sociedad del Estado (national lottery) accepts bets on a whole host of different sporting events, with football being especially popular and there are a variety of different sportsbooks across the country who accept bets on a range of markets.
-The welcoming approach to betting institutions even prompted UK bookmaking giants Ladbrokes to explore the idea of developing a sportsbook in Buenos Aires in the mid 1990’s.
+The Lotería Nacional Sociedad del Estado (national lottery) accepts bets on a whole host of different sporting events, with football being especially popular and there are a variety of different betting sites across the country who accept bets on a range of markets.
+The welcoming approach to betting institutions even prompted UK bookmaking giants Ladbrokes to explore the idea of developing a bookie in Buenos Aires in the mid 1990’s.

 The early 2000’s saw the internet boom and subsequent rise to prominence of online gaming.
 The Argentinian government did not take as hostile an approach to this new form of betting as many other countries.
 Instead of issuing a blanket bank or prohibition, the authorities tried to regulate online gambling through a range of provincial laws and licences.
 The lack of uniform regulation and overall clarity did however create a slightly confusing climate.

 They launched a customized local site and being licenced by The Provincial Institute of Lottery and Casinos (IPLyC) in the province of Misiones, and they believed they were able to operate and provide their services across the nation.

 However Victor Chandler’s foray into the market turned sour, as a series of legal wrangles and jurisdiction issues regarding the company’s ability to legitimately function outside of the province in which they were licenced, led to the firm exiting in the country in 2010.